-“Influenced by the early explorer-scientists of America’s west, I mix natural history notes with my watercolor field observations.
-The blending of science and art is intriguing to me as a wildlife biologist.
-I hope my artwork moves others to seek the out of doors, remembering a special time or place.” – Heather A. Wallis Murphy
+"Influenced by the early explorer-scientists of America's West, I mix natural history notes with watercolor field observations.
+The blending of science and art is intriguing to me both as a wildlife biologist and as an artist- painter.

-Walleye Cards (where did I get this name?)
+Walleye Cards, LLC (where did I get this name?)